Lifeskills

 At uAcademy, we hear the same questions from our Life in the UK Test students every week: “Do I actually have to take this test?” and “My friend said Australians don’t have to do it — is that true?”
 Most of the time, the answer is: yes, you do have to take it.
 But there are genuine exemptions, and knowing whether you qualify can save you significant time and money.

-This guide covers every category of Life in the UK test exemption recognised under current Home Office rules, explains the distinctions that trip most people up, and tells you what to do if you don’t qualify.
+This guide covers every category of Life in the UK test exemption recognised under 2026 Home Office rules, explains the distinctions that trip most people up, and tells you what to do if you don’t qualify.

 The short answer